AshBT/graphreduce/README.md

  - number_of_communities
  - number_of_partitions

-description_lengh is a score denoting how well the community detection process did.
+description_lengh denotes how well our community detection process did.

 ## See it in action

-Graphreduce is the engine behind [SmartTypes.org](http://www.smarttypes.org/), a free web service that identifies niche community experts, and highlights what they talk about and find interesting over time.
+Graphreduce is the engine behind [SmartTypes.org](http://www.smarttypes.org/), a free web service identifying niche community experts, and highlighting what they talk about and find interesting over time.